Chicken & Rice Muffins: A Savory, Freezable Dog Treat

 Key Takeaways

-• Can be used as treats, meal toppers, or training rewards
+• Useful as training treats, meal toppers, or occasional rewards.

 Ingredients: Nutritious and Dog-Approved